-Social Distancing Part 6 - (Not Quite) Language-Agnostic Interfaces for Words & Code
+Social Distancing Part 6 - (Not Quite) Language-Agnostic Interfaces for Words and Code

 Make for the printed word